Henry IV Part 2 Weakness Quotes

 The rebel Archbishop of York suggests the entire kingdom is "sick" of King Henry and talks as though the commonwealth is a unified body that has become ill by feeding on the king (a metaphor for loving him too much).
 York complains that the same thing happened with the former king, Richard II, who the people loved at first but eventually "vomit[ed] up."
 Here, the idea of purging (throwing up) kings is associated with rebellion, the only way to get rid of a king.

-thee, my heart bleeds inwardly that my father is so
+my heart bleeds inwardly that my father is so sick;

-sick: and keeping such vile company as thou art
+and keeping such vile company as thou art hath in

 Prince Hal reminds us that his father, the king, is literally ill and even though the Prince's "heart bleeds" at the thought of it, he doesn't show it on the outside.
 Instead, he continues to keep "vile company" with the likes of Poins and Falstaff.
 Hals' response to the king's illness also alerts us to the fact that Henry's life and reign are coming to a close.
 Part of Hal's trajectory in the Henry IV Part 2 is to reconcile, once and for all, with his father, before the king dies.
 This is especially important for the well being of the country, which Hal will lead after his father's death.